m-ocean-it/correcterr/README.md

 It's a linter that checks whether the returned error is the same one that was checked in the condition.

+Due to the fuzzy nature of error handling in Golang, the linter has to employ certain heuristics to reduce the amount of false-positives.
+If you encounter obvious false-positives (or false-negatives), feel free to [open an issue](https://github.com/m-ocean-it/correcterr/issues/new).

 ### Examples

 For more examples, see the `err_mistakes.go` file which is used in automated testing.